 Many of the perennial plants in our catalog are well-suited for Zones 7a or 7b.
 After all, Plant Delights Nursery and Juniper Level Botanic Garden are located in Zone 7b.
 Several of our favorite species of acanthus, achillea, agave, baptisia, bletilla, buddleia, carex, cyclamen, cypripedium, dianthus, echinacea, epimedium, hellebores, heuchera, hosta, iris, lycoris, monarda, muhlenbergia, paeonia, phlox, podophyllum, rhodophiala, rohdea, salvia, sarracenia, and trillium thrive in Zones 7a and 7b.
 Be sure to read how we assign hardiness zones to our plants.

-The current USDA Plant Hardiness Zone Map was last updated in 2012 and is based on the average annual minimum winter temperature, divided into 10-degree F zones.
+The USDA Plant Hardiness Zone Map is based on the average annual minimum winter temperature, divided into 10-degree F zones.
 Each zone is then subdivided into 5-degree F sub-zones.
 Zone numbers increase as you move from north to south.

 Zone 7a annual minimum winter temperatures should be 0 to 5 °F (-18 to -15 °C).
 Zone 7b annual minimum temperatures should be 5 to 10 °F (-15 to -12 °C).
 Keep in mind that the zone designation does not tell you how many days the area may reach those average minimums.
 There can also be a major difference between what plants will grow in the 'a' or 'b' sub-zones.